-Ben has skills and experience in research, teamwork and project and organisational management.
+Ben has experience and skills in research, teamwork and project and organisational management.
 He has an MSc Econ in International Relations and a BA in Philosophy from Cardiff University.
 He enjoys playing rugby on the weekends, visiting the theatre whenever possible and gardening when the sun allows it.

 Associated staff and partners

 We maintain a pool of associates and other consultancy partners whom we will bring into projects as required.
 In recruiting to this group we look for the following:

 Creativity and intellect to bring you innovative, informed and independent approaches to your challenges,